Pull subscriptions to CREODIAS EODATA catalogue

 https://datahub.creodias.eu/odata/v1/Subscriptions(<<subscription_id>>)/Read$top=20

-Replace <<subscription_id>> with the ID of the subscription you obtained when creating it.
+Replace <<subscription_id>> with the ID of the subscription.

 REMINDER: Include the obligatory headers.